Sanborn-Young/PDFRenamer/README.md

 #### Fixes

 Note original version push to get hub had an issue where the pull down box for the extension had a non operational checkbox that would not turn off the extension when checked and saved.
 This has been fixed with the version here.

+#### Issues with extension

+Unfortunately, PDF embedding and download behavior varies widely across websites, and there is no universal standard.
+You will need to review your site’s implementation to confirm that file retrieval works correctly.
+Different sites may yield inconsistent results.
+Although you can configure options via the dropdown menu, in many cases the actual PDF file is only downloaded by clicking the download button within the PDF viewer itself.
+Please test each affected site and document which ones succeed or fail in the GitHub issue tracker.